lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 very old branch.
 Therefore, people have a strong motivation to get their OpenSSL from a third-party source.
 The most popular source is Homebrew, which currently ships ships 1.0.2c, and is affected.

+*UPDATE*: Homebrew has updated OpenSSL -- you should go update right now!